shenxiaocam/Deep-network-embedding-for-graph-representation-learning-in-signed-networks/README.md

-Matlab Code and Datasets for our paper
+Deep network embedding for graph representation learning in signed networks
 ====

-X. Shen and F.-L. Chung, "Deep network embedding for graph representation learning in signed networks," IEEE Transactions on Cybernetics, vol. 50, no. 4, pp. 1556-1568, 2020.
+This repository contains the author's implementation in Matlab for the paper "Deep network embedding for graph representation learning in signed networks".

 DNE-SBP Model Descriptions